 20. The electrical symbol shown above is a:

 - A. Splice.

 Answer A is wrong.
 Electrical symbols represent different components in an electrical schematic diagram.

 Answer B is correct.
 The electrical symbol in the image is a variable resistor.
 Electrical symbols represent different components in an electrical schematic diagram.

 Answer C is wrong.
 Electrical symbols are used in automotive block and wiring diagrams.

 Answer D is wrong.
-See the chart in the "Read more..." section for more symbols found in automotive electrical schematics.
+Click the "Read more..." button for more symbols found in automotive electrical schematics.